 Reading is an integral part of English lessons in the junior school and is often the starting part for units of work.
 Pupils will read, discuss and respond to texts in various ways e.g. through drama, comprehension tasks, writing in the role of a character, analysis of the features of a text.
 As well as developing reading skills, this learning also plays a crucial part in the development of their own writing.
 The texts chosen include short texts e.g. a letter or a short story, extracts from longer texts to the study of class novels such as Goodnight Mr. Tom in Year 6.

-Reading is also taught through guided reading sessions throughout the school.
-Pupils work in groups with an adult or independently reading and discussing a range of texts.
-These sessions are also used give children focussed support with developing the skills and techniques needs for answering comprehension questions in test situations.
+Reading is also taught through whole class guided reading sessions throughout the school.
+Pupils work with their teacher, reading and discussing a range of texts.
+These sessions are also used give children focussed support with developing the skills and techniques needs for effective comprehension, enjoyment of books, and answering comprehension questions in test situations.
 Small group interventions are used for identified pupils in need of further support.

 Through the range of texts used in reading lessons and available for pupils to select from, we aim to open the children’s eyes to a broad, rich and enjoyable diet of reading.
 Displays and assemblies are used to promote books, authors and genres.
 This is further supported by the books that teachers read to the children; discussion develops comprehension skills and children’s eyes are opened to new authors and genres.